 There are a plethora of high-energy particles flying throughout the cosmic void, and research indicates that some of these particles would get swept up in the craft’s warp field (bubble of space) and remain trapped.
 When the ship reenters normal space, the particles would be released.
 Relativity indicates that there is no upper limit to the amount of energy an Alcubierre drive could pick up.
 So travelers on their way to Proxima Centauri could annihilate the system upon their arrival.
 Even worse, re-positioning the vessel won’t help, as this death ray might be projected in all directions simultaneously.

 However, don’t be too upset.
 Scientists are still crunching the numbers to see if this technology is really as dangerous as feared.
 And even if it is super dangerous, it doesn’t mean that we can’t use it to seek out new life and new civilizations…it just means that we might accidentally destroy said new life and new civilizations when we get there.

 So there we are.
 We’d need a huge amount of a energy (a kind of energy that may or may not exist), and we might kill everything.
-All the same, Alcuberrie’s ideas have lead to a number of interesting thought experiments in quantum field theory, and scientists will likely be producing papers addressing these idea for some time.
+All the same, Alcuberrie’s thought experiment has lead to a number of interesting other thought experiments in quantum field theory, and scientists will likely be producing papers addressing these idea for some time.
 We’ll continue to cover them as they come out, and though things may look painfully dismal for this technology, who knows what the future may hold.